Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Community member

-Non-standard route: applying for LA inside Italy
+Non-standard route: applying for LA from inside Italy

 Real timelines in 2026 — community figures